We wanted to have a place where we could put all the most fun, interesting and need-to-know facts about the German Shepherd dog breed in general.

-- A German Shepherd’s temperament is mainly a result of the DNA passed onto the puppy and their parents
+But, a German Shepherd’s temperament is mainly a result of the DNA passed onto the puppy and their parents

 As the German Shepherd grows and develops mentally, how they are treated by other dogs and humans, and how they are socialised can affect how they behave and think further to their genetic makeup

-- German Shepherds are usually loving, loyal and protective around their immediate family – especially kids and children
+German Shepherds are usually loving, loyal and protective around their immediate family – especially kids and children

-- Different German Shepherds will have different working, prey, defence and other drives
+Different German Shepherds will have different working, prey, defence and other drives

 German Shepherd Working Ability & Show Performance

 German Shepherds are used across a wide range of other professional and sports working applications like the military, search and rescue, detection, herding, service work, tracking, protection work, guard work, entertainment and acting, therapy dogs, Schutzhund/IPO, agility, PSA, French Ring/Mondio Ring, Rally-O, nose work, dock diving, barn hunt, flyball, lure coursing, weight pulling, disc sports

-- German Shepherds are also great in show events – winning the 141st Westminster Kennel Club Dog Show
+German Shepherds are also great in show events – winning the 141st Westminster Kennel Club Dog Show

 German Shepherd Care & Exercise

 German Shepherds need daily exercise of at least 20-30 minutes

-- German Shepherds tend to get bored or anxious when left alone for too long – make sure you spend proper time with them and leave them with toys and things to do when you are gone to prevent destructive behavior
+German Shepherds tend to get bored or anxious when left alone for too long – make sure you spend proper time with them and leave them with toys and things to do when you are gone to prevent destructive behavior

 German Shepherds have ongoing costs like time investment, regular vet checks, dog food, registration, accessories like leads, collar, harnesses, dog bed, bowls etc., dog insurance, dog training fees + more

-German Shepherd Feeding & Water
+German Shepherd Feeding/Diet, & Water Intake

 Professional advice from your vet, and the instructions on the dog food you feed your puppy or dog are the best ways to determine what to feed your German Shepherd

 An average German Shepherd puppy of between 10 lb to 30 lb (4.5kg to 14 kg) you might feed 1-2 cups of food daily (3.5 to 7 oz / 100 g to 200 g), and be fed three times to four times a day

 There are German Shepherd puppy dog food formulations which you generally feed a German Shepherd until around 15 months of age before switching to adult dog food (but read the dog food instructions and ask you vet)

 An average adult German Shepherd of between 60 lb to 90 lb (27kg to 40kg) can be fed twice a day, and might be fed 3-5 cups of dog food daily(10.5 to 17.5 oz / 300 g to 500 g).

 15 to 18 months is also roughly the time when you puppy switches from solid puppy food to an adult dog food formula.

-- German Shepherds at different stages of life and with different health requirements might have different diets such as Seniors, Pregnant, Allergic/Sensitive, Sick, Special Health Requirements
+German Shepherds at different stages of life and with different health requirements might have different diets such as Seniors, Pregnant, Allergic/Sensitive, Sick, Special Health Requirements

-- There are also big dog diets that help with joint health – they might contain natural joint supplements like Chondroitin, MSM and Glucosamine
+There are also big dog diets that help with joint health – they might contain natural joint supplements like Chondroitin, MSM and Glucosamine

-- German Shepherd breed specific dog foods may not be any better for your dog than normal generic breed dog foods
+German Shepherd breed specific dog foods may not be any better for your dog than normal generic breed dog foods

 You might consider not making dog treats any more than 10% of your dog’s total food intake for the day

 An adult German Shepherd might drink 49-90 ounces of water daily (1.5 to 2.5 litres) to maintain good health as an adult.

 German Shepherd Training And Obedience

 A good basis an owner can provide for a German Shepherd puppy in terms of training and obedience would be potty training, crate training, puppy school, socialise with other humans, small children, other animals, basic Obedience and commands – site, stay, drop, leave it and come, teach on and off leash obedience, build a bond by playing together and exercising regularly, be a strong leader, but patient, positive and consistent, expose puppy to different stimulus and situations

 German Shepherd Puppies